About Midreshet Torah V’Avodah

 TVA’s path-breaking model allows you to expand and broaden every aspect of who you are as a member of Am Yisrael in Medinat Yisrael through the lens of Torat Eretz Yisrael.
-You will experience our pioneering Machon Leadership program, which allows you to explore pivotal issues facing the future of the Jewish people.
-MTVA opens you up to Eretz Yisrael and Am Yisrael through targeted internships, volunteering and service learning, living and working on Kibbutz, rigorous spoken-Hebrew language training, and exciting tiyulim throughout the year.
+You will experience our pioneering Leadership programming, which allows you to explore pivotal issues facing the future of the Jewish people.
+MTVA opens you up to Eretz Yisrael and Am Yisrael through targeted internships, volunteering and service learning, living and working on Kibbutz, and exciting tiyulim throughout the year.
 All of these experiences will be infused with intensive Torah learning while living in apartments in the best and most central location in Jerusalem.

 The heart of MTVA is its dynamic Beit Midrash, where you will interact with an incredible faculty, who combine warmth and high-level Torah education.
 We believe strongly in providing the a holistic educational environment, combining a top-notch learning program and a supportive religious environment.
 Our Beit Midrash encourages students to develop their Jewish identity and a deeper commitment to Torah and Mitzvot.
 We believe that the best students should learn with the most elite teachers in the world in a broad and integrative manner.
-Whether it is a Gemara shiur from Rabbanit Shani Taragin, Rabbanit Nechama Barash, or Rabbi Alan Haber, a Tanach shiur from Rabbi Menachem Leibtag, a Halakha shiur from Rabbi David Brofsky, or a Jewish Philosophy shiur from Rabbi Dr. Yehuda Seif, our students come away with a foundation to carry them for the rest of their lives.
+Whether it is a Gemara shiur from Rabbanit Shani Taragin, Rabbanit Nechama Barash, or Rabbi Alan Haber, a Tanach shiur from Rabbi Menachem Leibtag, a Halakha shiur from Rabbanit Michal Jacob or Rabbi Aaron Bayer, a Tefilla class from Rabbanit Tamara Spitz, or a Jewish Philosophy shiur from Rabbi Dr. Yehuda Seif, our students come away with a foundation to carry them for the rest of their lives.
 You will have the unique opportunity to “Learn and Tour,” where the walls of the Beit Midrash are expanded to the Land of Israel, as Tanakh and Halakha come to life in a way that you have never experienced before.

 Educational Content and Shiurim